SovereignShop/plexus/README.md

 ## Enable Manifold CSG algorithm in OpenSCAD

 Until Plexus supports Manifold directly, it is important to enable Manifold as the CSG engine in OpenSCAD.
 Manifold DRAMATICALLY improves on the default CSG engine in OpenSCAD, often reducing rendering time by 1000x or more.
-It's is the algorithm that provides the strongest correctness guarantees.
+Furthermore, it provides the strongest correctness guarantees of all the CSG engines OpenSCAD supports.
 In the future, Plexus will use Manifold directly and will not depend on OpenSCAD.

 ## Recipe for using Plexus with Emacs